google-marketing-solutions/advanced-bidding-manager/README.md

-# Bidding targets manager for Google Ads
+# Advanced Bidding Manager for Google Ads

 Please note: this is not an officially supported Google product.